NodeJS-Performance/nodejs_cluster_scaling/README.md

 https://www.digitalocean.com/community/tutorials/how-to-scale-node-js-applications-with-clustering

-## To measure the performance of the index.js and primary.js file.:
+## To measure the performance of the index.js and primary.js file:

 Open 2 terminals.